Chapter 1: Why domain names matter to businesses

 Choosing a top-level domain

-One way to attract Canadians to your business is to offer free samples of poutine.
+One way to attract Canadians to your business is to offer free samples of maple syrup.
 Problem is, that could get expensive (and messy) after a while.
 A much better approach is to choose a .CA domain for your website.

 There is a Canadian presence requirement for individuals, organizations and businesses to register a .CA domain, so website visitors will automatically recognize that your website and business is Canadian.